 My Maternal Grandmother:

 My maternal grandmother always had a few of these Tupperware bowl keychains around the house.
 I remember playing with some of them when we came to visit.
-The ones in the 'playroom', which was actually a spare bedroom where her children's old toys were kept, were ok to play with.
-But if I saw one in the catch-all dish on my grandmother's dining room table I wasn't allowed to touch it, because that was where my grandmother kept any keychains that she was currently using to hold medication or bus tokens or whatever.
+The ones in the 'playroom', which was actually a spare bedroom where her grown children's old toys were kept, were ok to play with.
+But if I saw one in the catch-all dish on my grandmother's dining room table, I wasn't allowed to touch it, because that's where my grandmother kept any keychains she was currently using to hold medication or bus tokens or whatever.

 My great aunt loved animals, especially cats.
 The cats that she kept as pets over the course of her life were always rescued strays.
-My great aunt's love of cats also extended to the musical stage play, which is why the two keychains above are featured in this post.
-My great aunt's favorite character from the show was Skimbleshanks: The Railway Cat.
+My great aunt's love of cats also extended to the musical stage play Cats, which is why the two keychains above are featured in this post.
+My great aunt's favorite character from the stage show was Skimbleshanks: The Railway Cat.

 My great aunt also donated money to animal related causes like wolf conservation, which is why this wolf's head keychain from the National Wildlife Federation reminded me of her.